Personal tools

 Controls the digit precision of LIST output

 Using the qualifier /PRECISION=#digits the output precision of the LIST command may be easily controlled.
 This qualifier functions exactly as does the SET LIST/PRECISION= command but it applies only to the current command.
-Note that this controls only the output precision of the data, and that in fact at most 7 digits are significant since Ferret calculations are performed in single precision.
+Note that this controls only the output precision of the data.
+(Previous to Ferret v6.8, note that in fact at most 7 digits were significant since Ferret calculations are performed in single precision.)

 Using the qualifier /QUIET will prevent the message "LISTing to file XXXX.XXXX" from being displayed.